ramilano/infra-doc/README.md

 This strategic approach minimizes vendor lock-in while maximizing the benefits of AWS's mature services and ecosystem.

 **Note on Technical Currency:**
-All technical specifications, version numbers, and infrastructure counts in this document have been updated to reflect the latest available as of June 2025, including Kubernetes 1.33, PostgreSQL 17.5, AWS's 37 regions with 117 availability zones, 1,600+ CloudFront edge locations, and Graviton4 instance types for optimal performance and cost efficiency.
+All technical specifications, version numbers, and infrastructure counts in this document have been updated to reflect the latest available as of June 2025, including Kubernetes 1.33, PostgreSQL 17, AWS's 37 regions with 117 availability zones, 700+ CloudFront Points of Presence, Google Cloud's 40-42 regions with 121-127 zones and 202 network edge locations, and Graviton4 instance types for optimal performance and cost efficiency.

 ## Cloud Environment Structure